 Common Skin Conditions in Babies

-Regular baths with lukewarm water and mild baby soap help to keep your baby’s skin clean and prevent skin conditions.
-It's best to avoid hot water and harsh soaps when dealing with skin conditions, as they can worsen the situation.
-After the bath, dry your baby’s skin by gentle patting to minimize irritation.
+Regular baths with lukewarm water and mild baby soap can help keep your baby's skin clean and reduce the risk of skin problems.
+Avoid hot water or harsh soaps, which can dry out or irritate the skin further.
+After the bath, gently pat your baby's skin dry.

 Massaging